PhongSeow/PigObjFs/README.md

 ## ***Folders and files description***

-### Setup
+### Release

-Execute code directory, if you don't want to see the source program, you can use the files in this directory directly in your VB.NET project.
+Release execute code directory, if you don't want to see the source program, you can use the files in this directory directly in your VB.NET project.

+##### Release\DotNet

+Add the files in the directory to your.
+Net project or use NuGet, which can run on Windows, Linux and MacOS platforms.

-##### Setup\VB6
+##### Release\VB6

 Add the .cls and .bas files in the directory to your VB6 project, PigObjFs.exe For the compiled sample program.

-##### Setup\VB6DLL

-Will PigObjFsLib.dll File reference to your VB6 project can be used, but need to register through regsrv32 command, PigObjFsTestDll.exe For the compiled sample program.

-##### Setup\DotNet

-Support multiple .net frameworks, add the files in the directory to your.
-Net project, which can run on Windows, Linux and MacOS platforms.
-Nuget deployment is recommended.
-See[https://www.nuget.org/packages/PigObjFsLib/](https://www.nuget.org/packages/PigObjFsLib/).

 ### Src

 Source code directory.

+#### Src\DotNet

+Support multiple .net frameworks of the source code and console program examples, compiler can run on Windows, Linux and MacOS platform.

+#### Src\DotNet\PigObjFsLib

+Library Directory

+#### Src\DotNet\PigObjFsDemo

+Sample directory

 #### Src\VB6

 VB6 version of the source code and examples.

-#### Src\VB6DLL

-VB6 Active DLL version of the source code and examples.

-#### Src\DotNet5.0

-The .net 5.0 version of the source code and console program examples, compiler can run on Windows, Linux and MacOS platform.

-#### Src\DotNet

-Support multi framework.
-Net version of the source code, compiler can run on Windows, Linux and MacOS platform.

 ## ***Related technical description***